 5 Tips for Growing Long Healthy Locs

 Ever since the But Anyway video dropped, many of you have been asking me questions about my locs.
-I’m saying locs since I definitely don’t call them “dreads”.
+I’m saying locs since I definitely don’t call them “dreads” or “dreadlocks”.
 One key question that I get a lot is how did I get my locs to grow so long and healthy (thanks so much for the compliments!!).
 So I decided to offer some tips for growing longer, healthy (or healthier) locs.
 Now, although I am not a loctician, I did start my own locs and since that time I have maintained them myself.
 So with that said…

 Here are my top 5 tips for growing long locs (and long healthy hair in general).